 by Nancy Armitage

-From 1913 to the 1920’s, Mr. & Mrs. Henry E. Huntington (Arabella) loved to go for long drives.
+From 1913 to the 1920’s, Mr. & Mrs. Henry E. Huntington (Arabella) loved to go for long drives in their automobiles.
 They liked to journey all around Southern California in their many automobiles & limousines.
 Sometimes, they would drive around their San Marino Ranch, they enjoyed looking at the progression of their land & massive gardens & also the small gardens of their employees cottages.
-They were interested how everyone grew their cottage gardens.
+They were interested how everyone grew their cottage gardens of herbs, flowers or vegetables.

 These day trips in their luxury limousine (s), would include a Picnic Basket, packed for 6 people.
 The Huntingtons owned many automobiles, about 7-9 cars depending on the year.
 Two of his cars were limousines that held 7 people each.
 So if they had houseguests, they could join them on the lovely drive.
 Sometimes, for these journeys, the Huntingtons would ask the Head Cook to pack a Automobile Picnic & some goodies for them.